department-of-veterans-affairs/vagov-content/pages/disability/eligibility/hazardous-materials-exposure/agent-orange/navy-coast-guard-ships-vietnam.md

 ### Can I get disability benefits from VA?

-You may be able to get disability benefits if you have 1 or more illnesses believed to be caused by Agent Orange and you meet the requirements listed below.
+You may be able to get disability benefits if you have one or more illnesses believed to be caused by Agent Orange and you meet the requirements listed below.

 **One of these must be true:**
 - You served on ships or boats that were part of the Mobile Riverine Force or Inshore Fire Support Division 93, **or**
-- You had 1 of the following designations:
+- You had one of the following designations:

   - AGP (Assault Group Patrol/Patrol Craft Tender)
   - LCM (Landing Craft, Mechanized)